Mixed Determinants and the Kadison-Singer problem: Introduction

 \end{question}

-Charles Akemann and Joel Anderson gave an alternate formulation of this problem in terms of paving projections in 1991 \cite{AkeAnd} and showed that a positive solution to it implies a positive solution to the Kadison-Singer problem. \begin{question}[Akemann-Anderson's projection formulation] Are there universal constants $\delta$ and $\epsilon < \frac{1}{2}$ so that whenever $P$ is a projection in $M_n(\mathbb{C})$ with diagonal entries at most $\alpha$, there is a diagonal projection $Q$ such that
+Any such partition of the identity into diagonal projections together with the resulting block compression of the matrix is called a \emph{paving}.
+Charles Akemann and Joel Anderson gave an alternate formulation of this problem in terms of paving projections in 1991 \cite{AkeAnd}.
+They showed that a positive solution to it implies a positive solution to the Kadison-Singer problem. \begin{question}[Akemann-Anderson's projection formulation] Are there universal constants $\alpha$ and $\epsilon < 1/2$, so that whenever $P$ is a projection in $M_n(\mathbb{C})$ with diagonal entries at most $\alpha$, there is a diagonal projection $Q$ such that

-\end{question} Nik Weaver gave a interpretation of this in terms of partitioning sets of isotropic vectors in 2004 \cite{WeaDis}, a conjecture was solved by Adam Marcus, Dan Spielman and Nikhil Srivastava in 2013 \cite{MSS2}, who showed that one may take $\epsilon = \sqrt{2\alpha}+\alpha$.
-This result of Marcus, Spielman and Srivastava was improved by Bownik, Casazza, Marcus and Speegle \cite{BCMS}, who showed that one may take $\epsilon = \sqrt{(2\alpha)(1-2\alpha)}$ whenever $\alpha \leq \frac{1}{4}$.
-Consequently, any projection matrix with diagonal entries all less than $\frac{1}{4}$ can be $2$ paved.
+\end{question} Nik Weaver then gave a interpretation of this in terms of a quantitative vector partitioning problem in 2004 \cite{WeaDis}, and this conjecture of Weaver was solved by Adam Marcus, Dan Spielman and Nikhil Srivastava (MSS) in 2013 \cite{MSS2}, thus resolving the Kadison-Singer problem.
+They also showed that one may take $\epsilon = \sqrt{2\alpha}+\alpha$ in (\ref{AA}).
+In the language of the Akemann-Anderson conjecture, MSS proved the following result.

-Marcus, Spielman and Srivastava applied their result\cite{MSS2} to Anderson's paving problem by means of a theorem of Casazza, Edidin, Kalra and Paulsen \cite{CEKP} to show that any zero diagonal hermitian matrix has a two sided paving of size $144$.
-This estimate is far from optimal and finding optimal estimates is a problem of some theoretical interest.
-In the opposite direction, there is a result of Casazza et. al. from the same paper \cite{CEKP} that projections with constant diagonal $\frac{1}{2}$ cannot be paved and it is expected that this is the best that one can do, that projections with diagonal less than $\delta < \frac{1}{2}$ can be $2$ paved.
-While we do not prove this conjecture in this paper, we prove some weaker paving estimates.
-We show the following, \begin{theorem} For any $\alpha \leq \frac{1}{4}$ so that whenever $P$ is a projection in $M_n(\mathbb{C})$ with diagonal entries at most $\alpha$, there is a diagonal projection $Q$ such that